 As with many aspects in life, a little creativity goes a long way when it comes to providing care for a person with Alzheimer’s disease.
-At Grace Home Care, we completely understand how challenging it may be to fulfill the ever-changing needs inherent with dementia; on one day, your loved one might feel peaceful and satisfied, while on the next morning, endure elevated anxiety and agitation.
+Grace Home Care completely understands how challenging it may be to fulfill the ever-changing needs inherent with dementia; on one day, your loved one might feel peaceful and satisfied, while on the next morning, endure elevated anxiety and agitation causing difficult Alzheimer’s behaviors.

 The answer is to stay flexible, and have various tools and resources available to draw on according to the individual’s specific needs at the present time.
-Our Topeka Alzheimer’s care experts have put together three unique recommendations that can be very reliable in lifting a senior’s mood and allowing for expression of emotions: the MAP approach.
+Our caregivers have put together three unique recommendations that can be very reliable in lifting a senior’s mood and allowing for expression of emotions: the MAP approach.

 The acronym MAP is short for three kinds of therapy: